 My Father's House furnishes hope to those in need by collecting, preparing and distributing donated furnishings and home essentials, transforming the lives of program participants, donors and servants into a deeper relationship with Jesus Christ.
 We seek to offer a 'hand up' by meeting the household furnishings needs in Kansas City's urban and suburban communities through donated resources.

 Resurrection's Furnishings Ministry seeks to ensure that no child or adult has to live in a home without adequate furniture, and to lead the effort in recycling usable household furnishings.

 Show up and Serve!
 Thursday and Saturday mornings at My Father's House - Furnishings Ministry.
 Something for everyone with many projects to choose from.
 Please join opening meeting at 9am, or arrive as your schedule permits.
 Serve in warehouse on Tuesday, Thursday or Saturday mornings or assist serving guest families on Thursday and Saturday mornings.
 Click here for driving directions.
 See the events calendar for specific dates.

-Hundreds of volunteers will converge during two weeks in June when My Father's House receives and distributes thousands of furniture items donated from the Blue Valley School District for repurposing to educational programs and families served by My Father's House.
+Hundreds of volunteers are needed June 12-23 when My Father's House re-distributes over 4000 school furniture items donated by the Blue Valley School District to schools and educational programs in the Kansas City area.